 The signatories individually define their measures and strategies for complying with these limits.
 This takes account of the fact that they have differing responsibilities and fiscal means when it comes to shaping climate protection policy and can place different emphases to achieve these goals.

 The signatories share information about their activities relating to climate policy.
 Topics include energy efficiency, traffic & transport, protection of natural resources, waste reduction, science & technology and short-lived climate pollutants.
 The members learn from one another through the network and share their experiences.
 They also collect data on greenhouse gas emissions and publish it in their disclosure report.
 In this way, the Under2 Coalition is able to check whether the measures are having the hoped-for effect.

 Background of the Under2 Coalition

 In the past, the United Nations Climate Change Conferences were dominated by the signatory states.
 Jurisdictions at the subnational level did not play an active role.
 However, a growing number of states, regions and cities found this unsatisfactory and looked for ways to take an active part in international climate protection.
 Now participation at the subnational level is seen as critically import to the success of the Paris Climate Agreement.
-California Governor Jerry Brown has been appointed as special advisor for states and regions at the 23rd United Nations Climate Change Conference in Bonn in 2017.
+Former Governor of California, Jerry Brown, has been appointed as special advisor for states and regions at the 23rd United Nations Climate Change Conference in Bonn in 2017.

-The idea for worldwide cooperation at the subnational level arose at a 2014 meeting in San Francisco between Minister Franz Untersteller and Governor Jerry Brown.
-On 15 May 2015 Minister President Winfried Kretschmann, Governor Jerry Brown and ten other government leaders signed the Under2 MOU.
+The idea for worldwide cooperation at the subnational level arose at a 2014 meeting in San Francisco between Minister Franz Untersteller and then Governor Jerry Brown.
+On 15 May 2015 Minister President Winfried Kretschmann, former Governor Jerry Brown and ten other government leaders signed the Under2 MOU.
 The Climate Group acts as Secretariat to the Under2 Coalition.